Skip to content

 The TTS Engine: Beyond Audiobook Narration

 Most TTS voices come from audiobook or news-read data.
 That means crisp pronunciation, but mechanical intonation, unnatural pauses, and no breathing sounds.
-At Trillet, we partner with ElevenLabs and Rime to create custom voices specifically trained for conversation.
+At Trillet, we build on top-tier TTS engines like ElevenLabs and Rime and then tune and calibrate them with our own Human Voicing layer to create custom voices trained for conversation.
+The engines handle raw speech synthesis; the phrasing, timing, and delivery that make a voice sound human are shaped by Trillet's own layer on top.
 During training, we upload voice clones that compensate for generic model weaknesses by embedding:

 These tweaks turn flat narration into a lifelike voice that sounds like someone actually thinking, and breathing, as they speak.